The Health Cities Team

 CEO

-Reg Joseph was appointed as the CEO of Health Cities in February 2018.
-He has 20 years’ experience spanning the health, technology and investment sectors.
-At Health Cities, Reg is focused on developing new pathways for healthcare delivery to drive better health outcomes and economic growth for our region.
+Reg Joseph was appointed as the CEO of Health Cities in 2018.
+He has over 20 years’ experience spanning the health, technology and investment sectors.
+At Health Cities, Reg is focused on developing new models of healthcare delivery to drive better access and health outcomes for Albertans.

-Reg has served in a wide variety of roles including as an analyst with Boston-based Leerink Swann & Co. and managed a global business unit at US-based Invitrogen Corporation (now Thermo Fisher).
-Reg has founded and led local health technology companies and most recently, he served as the Vice President of Health at Alberta Innovates managing outgoing investments from the Heritage Fund.
+Reg has served in a wide variety of roles including as an analyst with Boston-based Leerink Swann & Co. and led a global business unit at US-based Invitrogen Corporation (now Thermo Fisher).

-In addition to serving on multiple boards of health technology companies, Reg currently serves as Chair of the Board of BioTalent Canada and on the MacEwan University Board of Governors.
+In addition to serving on multiple boards of health technology companies, Reg currently serves as Past Chair of the Board of BioTalent Canada and as a public member on the MacEwan University Board of Governors.
 Reg has a B.Sc. in Physiology and an MBA in Finance.

 Rebecca joined the Health Cities team as the Executive Assistant in 2018.
 She has over 20 years’ experience in a variety of health-related administrative roles and holds an Executive Assistant diploma from Saskatoon Business College.
 Prior to joining Health Cities, Rebecca spent much of her career at DynaLIFE in a variety of support roles including Medical Secretary, Administrative Assistant, Senior Executive Assistant and Executive Assistant to the CEO.
 Rebecca took a brief pause in her career when her children were born where she refined her time management and organizational skills.